Arctic Technology research at UNIS

 UNIS professor Aleksey Marchenko is project leader.

 Project leader is professor Odd Jarl Borch (UiN).
-UNIS research associate Nataly Marchenko is the UNIS representative in the project, working in WP 1 “Future maritime activity level and risk patterns in the High North”.
+UNIS research associate Nataly Marchenko is the UNIS representative in the consortium, involved in MARPART-1 and 2, the MAREC project and the UArctic network.

 Download project flyer (PDF)